How can you tell if you have a hoarding disorder?

 “It can be unsafe for both the person living in that home as well as the trained professionals working there,” said ICD president Linda Samuels.
 “We wanted to make sure that the professionals understand what they’re walking into and how to protect themselves, because it can be a dangerous situation.
 Without that information, you could do more harm than good.”

-OCD Foundation Rating Scales
+OCD Foundation Hoarding Rating Scale

 Although hoarding was long considered an extreme example of obsessive-compulsive disorder (OCD), it was given its own hoarding disorder diagnosis in 2013.
 According to the International Obsessive Compulsive Disorder Foundation, the compulsive hoarder:

 - Collects and keeps items that appear to be of little value to others;

 - The hoarded items obstruct the intended use of living space; and

 - The items cause distress or problems in day-to-day activities.

 Other mental conditions may also be present.
 For instance, the National Institute of Mental Health estimates that roughly 1 in 4 persons with hoarding disorder also suffer from Attention Deficit Hyperactivity Disorder (ADHD).

 “There is stress associated with hoarding.
 It causes them extreme distress to let go of items, so they choose not to make those decisions to prevent the distress,” said Shawndra Holmberg, a Pennsylvania-based professional organizer.
 “And they tend to accumulate multiple copies of things in an attempt to stop the pain.”